apache/causeway-site/content/components/objectstores/jdo/datanucleus-and-maven.md

 There is no additional configuration required in any Maven `pom.xml`; you are done.

-## Workaround for DN versioning issues: using a Maven profile
+## DN versioning issues: using a Maven profile (prior to 1.4.0)

-{Note
+{note
+v1.4.0 of Isis uses DN 3.3.x, which means that the problems addressed in this section should no longer arise.
+See [this mail](http://markmail.org/message/2ns3z3aywwtljawy) for further discussion.
+}

+### Isis 1.3.x

-This workaround applies to v1.3.0 and previous releases.
+> This workaround applies to v1.3.x releases.
 See [this mail](http://markmail.org/message/2ns3z3aywwtljawy) describing the required (simpler) configuration for v1.4.0 and later.
-}

 Every so often there will be a new release of DataNucleus plugins to the [Maven central repo](http://search.maven.org)  For better or for worse, the Maven DataNucleus enhancer plugin defines a range dependency: it will always use the latest version of the DN modules available.